Resampling is a technique applied in various image processing tasks, most prominently scaling/resizing, but also shifting and rotation.

 Roughly speaking, raising B will cause blurring and raising C will cause ringing.

-Mitchell-Netravali generalizes all smoothly fitting (continuous first derivative) piece-wise cubic filters, so any of them can be expressed with the appropiate parameters.
+Mitchell-Netravali generalizes all smoothly fitting (continuous first derivative) piece-wise cubic filters, so any of them can be expressed with the appropriate parameters.
 Below you can find a list of common cubic filters and their corresponding parameters in Mitchell-Netravali.

 - B-Spline – b=1, c=0